shanker21/weight/Terms and Condition-WG.md

 9. Intellectual Property

-All intellectual property on this website, including content, design, logos and graphics, is owned by or licensed to Altrincham Travel Clinic.
+All intellectual property on this website, including content, design, logos and graphics, is owned by or licensed to WeightGone UK.
 You may not copy, reproduce, or distribute any content without our prior written consent.

 10. Data Protection and Privacy

 We are committed to protecting your personal data and privacy.
-Information you provide to us will be processed in accordance with UK data protection laws and our [Privacy Policy](https://altrinchamtravelclinic.co.uk/privacy-policy).
+Information you provide to us will be processed in accordance with UK data protection laws and our [Privacy Policy](https://weightgone.co.uk/privacy-policy).

 11. Links to Other Websites